Walt Whitman High School (Maryland): Athletics

 Whitman fields sports teams in the fall, winter, and spring.
-The school competes as the Vikings and is part of Montgomery County public school sports.
+The school competes as the Vikings and is part of Montgomery County Public School sports.
 The football field is named after long-time principal Jerome Marco.

 The school has won 11 soccer state championships, including two back-to-back titles in 2018-2019.
 In 2021, the girls' soccer team won the state championship.

 In 2024, the girls' soccer team won their fourth-straight state championship.

-In 2024, the boys' wrestling team won their second state title, the first one coming in 2005, followed by a second consecutive title in 2025.
+In 2026, the boys' wrestling team won their fourth state title.
+They won their first in 2005, followed by a three consecutive titles in 2024, 2025, and 2026.

 In 2006, the boys' basketball team defeated Eleanor Roosevelt 39-38 to win the school's only state title.
 That season, Whitman leading scorer Michael Gruner was named co-gazette player of the year alongside NBA superstar Kevin Durant.

 The boys' tennis team has also won state titles in 2009, 2014, and 2019.

-The girls' basketball team won the state title in 2016, their second overall.
+The girls' basketball team won the state title in 2026, 2016, and 1995.

 The school also has a rowing crew team that has made honorable wins in Regattas.